PenelopeKing/PenelopeKing.github.io/README.md

 * Python project (pandas, sklearn, seaborn, statsmodels, numpy)
 <iframe src="figures/eda_travel.png" height = 500 width = 600 frameBorder=0></iframe>

 In this group project, I explored into international traveler behavior coming into the US to analyze if the strength of the USD and the appearance of natural disasters and federal emergencies had a significant impact on tourism into the United States.

 We tested multiple regression models to our analysis and looked into why some models may have performed better than others in the context of our data.
-In this project I took a lead role in the design, EDA, and modeling stages.
+In this project, I took a lead role in outlining key deadlines, assigning work, and the project design.
+I also wrote code for exploratory data analysis (EDA) and training and trialing the models.